ThinkInvis/RoR2-Admiral/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-Admiral/blob/master/changelog.md

+**2.5.2**

+- Recompiled, remapped signatures, and updated dependencies for recent vanilla updates.
+- All achievements now have Lunar Coin rewards.

 **2.5.1**

 - Prefab setup is now more mod-compatible in many instances (prefabs will no longer awaken during plugin load).